rumicuzzin/ENG2112/README.md

-# ENG2112 - Machine Learning for Predictive Maintenance
+# ENG2112 - Machine Learning for Predictive Maintenanc

+My names Finn

 A structured Python implementation of machine learning models for predictive maintenance using the AI4I 2020 dataset.
 This project predicts machine failures using multiple classification strategies to handle extreme class imbalance.